mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 Security forces are organizations with one overall aim; to ensure a given area (from a single facility to the entire Imperium) is safe and controlled.
 Different governments will emphasise one part of ‘safe and controlled’ over another.
-Those with absolute or non-accountable power typically favour control, a stable society and no threats to their power.
-More representative and charismatic leaders tend to favour safety, justice and individual rights;
+Those with absolute or non-accountable power typically favor control, a stable society and no threats to their power.
+More representative and charismatic leaders tend to favor safety, justice and individual rights;
 trusting in the support of a voluntarily law-abiding population.

 Law and Justice: Forces whose primary motivation is to uphold the law